Sorry, there are no matching results

 Once you have made your decision, it is time to negotiate and sign your first contract.
 What you need to do at this point depends on your own circumstances and how you have decided to operate.
 You may need professional advice.

 Working as a sole trader is a fairly simple option.
-You need to register as self-employed with HMRC and keep basic accounts, something that PayStream’s My CIS service can help with if you are working in the construction industry.
+You need to register as self-employed with HMRC and keep a record of your business transactions and accounts.
+If you're working in the construction industry, you may wish to consider, PayStream’s My CIS service.
 You will have to pay income tax at the same rate as an employed person, plus Class 2 national insurance contributions and possibly Class 4 contributions too.

 You must be genuinely self-employed to work in this way.
 Changes to the law in April 2014 means that if you are working via an agency and you incorrectly classify yourself as ‘self-employed,’ your agency may be liable for any underpaid tax and national insurance.
 If you are supervised, directed or controlled in your work, is it unlikely that you will be regarded by HMRC as genuinely self-employed and an umbrella company, such as My Max, may be more appropriate for you.